 Designing a potion is quite a challenge!
 When you are waiting for your supplies to come in, you can already try to design a label.
 If you don't have your bottle yet, then I recommend trying to get a rough shape and focus on what will be on the label, scale and size can always be changed later.
 If you are not great at designing I recommend Canva to help you design and get some free elements to decorate your design.
 Or if you want to use some pre-designed labels, I sell some as well!
 Shop labels here.
 If you have Adobe programs like me, this is of course not necessary.
 But sometimes you can find some cool elements there to use in your labels!
 Always use copyright free material!
 Respect an artist!

 After you have designed your labels, I recommend printing them out with a LaserJet printer, to prevent the ink from running once it gets wet (inkjet is not waterproof).
-I use a cutting machine (Silhouette Cameo 4), since a few weeks to cut out my labels and sometimes some other details.
+I use a cutting machine (Silhouette Cameo 4) to cut out my labels and sometimes some other details.
 This allows you to be more detailed and less afraid about making mistakes while cutting them by hand!
 And allow you to emboss, foil and do other stuff with your labels!

 Sometimes it's really cool to etch your glass!
 You can cut out patterns by hand with a knife or with a cutting machine, use vinyl and stick it onto the glass.
 This gives you an awesome and unique touch!
 I did that with the Polyjuice Potion on the back!

 I also sell my labels to print out yourself!